lunarc/lunarc_docs/docs/batch_system.md

 * Load the Intel MPI module relevant for your compiler
 * Start your program with `srun`

-When using Lunarc provided software, and you are loading an `impi` module to see your package, you need to use `srun` to start MPI executables of this package.
+When using LUNARC provided software, and you are loading an `impi` module to see your package, you need to use `srun` to start MPI executables of this package.